-Patients will be reimbursed for their travel costs to and from the investigational site, but will not receive any payment for participation in the study.
-During the inpatient treatment phase, food will be provided to the patient free of charge.
+Patients and their legal representative will be reimbursed for their travel costs to and from the investigational site, however no payment will be provided for participation in the study.
+During the in-patient treatment phase, food will be provided free of charge.
 Following usual practice at each investigational site, food will be cooked or not.
 If not, the family will prepare it.
 Enough food will be provided in order to cover the needs of the relatives accompanying the patient during hospitalisation.